EOSIO/eos/docs/01_nodeos/02_usage/03_development-environment/10_local-single-node-testnet-consensus.md

 ![Single host single node testnet](single-host-single-node-testnet.png)

-`cleos` is used to interact with wallets, and send actions to the the blockchain. `keosd` performs wallet management, including digital signing.
+`cleos` is used to interact with wallets, and send actions to the blockchain. `keosd` performs wallet management, including digital signing.
 If not started explicitly, `keosd` is started by `cleos` by default.

 ## Before you begin